-The museum also exhibits two murals by Rufino Tamayo and a collection of self-portraits by Mexican artists.
+The museum also exhibits two murals by Rufino Tamayo and its collection of self-portraits by Mexican artists.

-Works by José Luis Cuevas, Günther Gerzso, José García Ocejo and Juan Soriano represent generation of La Ruptura (The Breaking); which broke with muralist and post- revolutionary painting in favor of a more personal style of painting
+Works by José Luis Cuevas, Günther Gerzso, José García Ocejo and Juan Soriano represent an artist generation called of La Ruptura (The Breaking); which broke with muralist and post- revolutionary painting in favor of a more personal style of painting

 There are also paintings by Oaxaca-based artists such as Sergio Hernández and Francisco Toledo.